sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

   used a more robust tactic to find the value of $HOME.
 Switch USER_AVS_PLUGINDIR_LOCATION to the same method.
 - Posix: Detect additional plugindirs from LD_LIBRARY_PATH environment variable
+- #413 Add ListAutoloadDirs() script function.
+Returns a string with LF (\n) separated directory list which can be displayed with Text for example.
+- Update plugins section in rst docs.

 20240417 3.7.3 post ??
 ----------------------